 Look to see if there is a button for increasing your credit limit.
 It will only appear if your account is eligible.

 Enter your total annual income, the amount of the increase you want, and click “Submit Request.”

 You will receive your Bank of America credit line increase decision either on the site or by email.

 If you would like to request a Bank of America credit line increase by phone, call (800) 732-9194 and enter your card number.
 When connected to a representative, tell them you’d like a higher limit.
-They will ask for your income, desired increase amount and permission to do a hard pull, if applicable.
+They will ask for information like your income and desired increase amount.

 You should increase your credit limit as long as it won’t make you overspend.
 Getting a credit limit increase does more than just give you increased spending power.
 It also gives you the potential to lower your credit utilization, which can benefit your credit score.
 But just because receiving a credit limit increase is a good thing does not mean it’s always the right time to ask for one.… read full answer